How to fix Exchange database Dirty Shutdown error?

 • Log files are damaged.

-To fix this dirty shutdown error, first you need to check the status of the database to see whether the database is in dirty shutdown or clean shutdown.
-Use the below command on the Exchange Management Shell (run as administrator) to check the database status:
+To fix this dirty shutdown error, you should check the status of the database to see whether it is in dirty shutdown or clean shutdown.
+Use the below command on the Exchange Management Shell (Run as Administrator) to check the database status:

 eseutil /mh < path to database >

-If the Exchange database is in dirty shutdown state, then you have to fix it.
-Use the following steps to fix the dirty shutdown error.
+If the Exchange database is in a dirty shutdown state, then you have to fix it.
+Use the following steps to fix the dirty shutdown error:

 1. Create a backup of your entire Exchange database files.

-2. .
-Run eseutil command to check the consistency of the tool.
-Execute Use below command on the Exchange Management Shell:
+2. Run eseutil command to check the consistency of the tool.
+Execute the command mentioned below on the Exchange Management Shell.

 eseutil /mh < path to database >